Forecasts about the number of applications

 Number of asylum applications predicted to remain on a moderate level

-The Finnish Immigration Service’s projections do not take a position on how the number of asylum seekers might change as a result of hybrid influence efforts directed against Finland or as a result of instrumentalised migration.
-The projections for these specific aspects are therefore not included in the current estimates of the number of applications.
-The preparation for instrumentalisation operations is part of the preparedness and contingency activities of the administrative department of the Ministry of the Interior.
+The Finnish Immigration Service’s application volume forecasts do not cover the instrumentalised migration that may be targeted against Finland and do not take a position on the effects of such operations.
+Preparation for combatting instrumentalisation operations is part of the preparedness and contingency activities of the administrative department of the Ministry of the Interior.

-The number of student applications to Finland is expected to increase in the coming years
+Number of applications from students is not expected to increase in the next few years

 The number of first-time applications for residence permits by students is influenced by factors including: